 Use tools like Google Keyword Planner, Ahrefs, or SEMrush to find keywords relevant to your niche.
 Focus on long-tail keywords (e.g., “best SEO tips for beginners”) as they are less competitive and easier to rank for.

 As a beginner, it’s easy to make mistakes that can hurt your SEO efforts.
-Here are some common pitfalls to watch out for:
+Here are some pitfalls to watch out for:

-SEO may seem complex at first, but by understanding the basics and implementing best practices, you can set your website up for success.
-Remember, SEO is a long-term strategy—it takes time and consistent effort to see results.
-Start small, focus on creating valuable content, and keep learning as you go.
+SEO may seem complex at first, but by understanding its basics and implementing best practices, you can set your website up for long-term success.
+Remember, SEO is not a one-time task—it’s an ongoing process that requires patience, consistency, and adaptability.